AlgoMaster Logo

 5. Repeat steps 2-4 until the current position reaches the second-to-last element.

 After n-1 passes, every element is in its correct sorted position.
-We only need n-1 passes because once n-1 elements are placed correctly, the last element must already be in the right spot.
+The algorithm needs only n-1 passes because once n-1 elements are placed correctly, the last element is already in the right spot.

-The key insight here is that the inner loop's only job is to find the index of the minimum element.
+The inner loop's only job is to find the index of the minimum element.
 It does not perform any swaps.
-The single swap happens after the inner loop finishes.
-This is what makes selection sort efficient in terms of write operations.
+The single swap happens once, after the inner loop finishes, which keeps the write count low.

 Code Implementation